-- 3.61.
-The key planning matters relating to this proposal comprise the impact of the works upon the listed building, whether the harm of such works outweigh the public benefits which could arise, and whether the changes to the highway and pedestrian footway are necessary in light of the existing loading bay to the south of the site. - 3.62.
+- 3.50.
+The key matters relating to this proposal for listed building consent comprise the impact of the works upon the listed building and whether the harm of such works outweigh the public benefits which could arise. - 3.51.
 Officers recognise and support the applicant's intention to provide a restored single Theatre which could offer wider cultural and visitor benefits for the town, as well as offering heritage benefit through the loss of the upper-level 1990s cinema screen.
 Officers support the applicant's aim to provide a commercially-viable facility which would support itself through cross-subsidisation via additional floorspace in the southern extension.
-Officers also appreciate the likely significant cost and time commitment involved in putting together these planning and listed building consent applications, which have brought fresh-thinking to the wider town centre regeneration proposals. - 3.63.
-Officers broadly concur with the views expressed in public representations of the potential benefits of the scheme, as well as the external bodies, such as the Theatres Trust and Victorian Society, all of whom comment on the benefits of strengthening the cultural offering of the town and enhancing community involvement and performance space. - 3.64.
+Officers also appreciate the likely significant cost and time commitment involved in putting together these planning and listed building consent applications, which have brought fresh-thinking to the wider town centre regeneration proposals. - 3.52.
+Officers broadly concur with the views expressed in public representations of the potential benefits of the scheme, as well as the external bodies, such as the Theatres Trust and Victorian Society, all of whom comment on the benefits of strengthening the cultural offering of the town and enhancing community involvement and performance space. - 3.53.
 The reason the application is recommended for refusal is therefore not because officers do not agree with the broad intention and ambition of the proposal, but because the specific detail of the proposal fails to address planning policy adequately.
 To justify harm arising from the southern extension, which will overwhelm the existing listed building in architectural terms, the decision maker needs a clear and convincing justification of the public benefits; yet the applicant provides no evidence that the southern extension is in fact necessary to the commercial viability or deliverability of the theatre restoration project.
 Particularly in light of the land owner's wider holding in the town centre, and ownership of the adjoining part of the building (the Market Hall), the financial argument for the southern extension is not there.
 It seems feasible to officers that the internal theatre restoration works could take place without the southern extension.
 If that is the case, the application taken as a whole cannot be recommended for approval.